-MLED 5013 Teaching the Young Adolescent
+MLED 5013 Teaching the Young Adolescent 3 credits: 3 hours lecture

 Students will study and examine the latest data on the developmental characteristics of the young adolescent.
 The class will also examine and review young adolescent research and how it impacts the instructional strategies, facilities, and the development of programs and materials.